michael-0acf4/worn.bf/README.md

 +++[>+++++[>++++<-]<-]>>+++++++++.
 ```

-Which is effectively smaller than 69 consecutive '+' (34 characters), and even
+Which is effectively smaller than 69 consecutive '+' (34 instructions), and even
-in this case the following is shorter (32 characters).
+in this case the following is shorter (32 instructions).

 ```rust
 +++[>+++++[>+++++<-]<-]>>------.
 ```

-To preserve memory layout the resulting code is slightly denser (35 characters).
+To preserve memory layout the resulting code is slightly denser (35
+instructions).

 ```rust
 >>>+++[<+++++[<+++++>-]>-]<<------.